 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel doors including a sliding door to the bathroom.
-There are timber skirtings, timber door surrounds and window sills and a timber tread and riser staircase.
+There are timber panel doors, timber skirtings and timber door and window surrounds.
 Kitchen fittings comprise floor and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a wood fired stove within the living room which is vented to a 'twin-wall' flue.
+There is an open fire within the living room which has a tiled surround and is assumed to be vented to a chimney.
 Other fireplaces have been removed.
-Internal descriptions Viewally increated

 Internal decorations Visually inspected.
-Paper, paint and tile finishes.
+There are paper and paint finishes.

 Cellars Not applicable.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall inspection cupboard.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a dining room inspection cupboard.
+Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall cupboard.

+Gas There is no mains gas supply in the area.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-Sanitary fittings comprise a three piece suite within the bathroom.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Cold water is from the public main and where seen, plumber fittings were of copper and uPVC pipework.
+There is a uPVC cold water storage tank within the loft space.
+Sanitary fittings comprise a three piece suite within the shower room.

+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas combination boiler located within a kitchen cupboard.
-This heats radiators and also appears to provide hot water on demand.
+Space heating is provided by electric storage heaters.
+Hot water appears to be via an insulated immersion tank located within the bathroom cupboard.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
+We understand that drainage is to a shared septic tank located within the field opposite the property.
+The septic tank is shared with the neighbouring property.